Lukas Britschgi: 2024–25 season: European gold

 Britschgi's short program incorporated sign language as part of his performance during a section of the song that quoted Charlie Chaplin's ending speech from his film The Great Dictator.
-Brischgi said his program was not meant as a specific political statement but as a call for more peace in the world.
+Brischgi said his program was not meant as a specific political statement, but as a call for more peace in the world.

-He started his season by competing on the 2024–25 ISU Challenger Series, winning silver at the 2024 CS Budapest Trophy and the 2024 CS Trophée Métropole Nice Côte d'Azur.
+He started his season by competing on the 2024–25 ISU Challenger Series, winning silver at the 2024 Budapest Trophy and the 2024 Trophée Métropole Nice Côte d'Azur.

 Going on to compete on the 2024–25 Grand Prix circuit, Brischgi finished ninth at the 2024 Grand Prix de France.
 Following the event, he shared that his preparation for the competition was hindered by a knee injury he had sustained prior.
-Two weeks later, Britsghi would deliver stronger performances at the 2024 Finlandia Trophy, where he would place fifth.
+Two weeks later, Britsghi delivered stronger performances at the 2024 Finlandia Trophy, where he placed fifth.
 “It’s a relief,” he said.
 “This is a competition and a result I can build on.
 I am quite pleased.”

-In early December, Britschgi would win his fifth national title at the 2025 Swiss Championships.
+In early December, Britschgi won his fifth national title at the 2025 Swiss Championships.
 Ahead of the 2025 European Championships in January, held in Tallinn, he struggled with issues with his patellar tendon.
-At the championships, he was in eighth place after the short program, but he rose to first place to win the championships after the free skate, where he landed two quads and two triple axels.
-He is the first Swiss man to win the European Championships since Hans Gerschwiler won in 1947.
+At the championships, he was in eighth place after the short program, but rose to first place to win the championships after the free skate, where he landed two quads and two triple Axels.
+He was the first Swiss man to win the European Championships since Hans Gerschwiler in 1947.
 In the winner's interview afterward, Britschgi expressed surprise at his victory.
 “It wasn’t even a dream of mine to come out on top of the podium,” he said, after he was announced as the new champion.
 “We have so many great skaters here who are for sure better than me.
 I am just incredibly happy.”

-Ahead of the 2025 World Championships, held in March in Boston, he cut himself during training at Art on Ice.
+Ahead of the 2025 World Championships, he cut himself during training at Art on Ice.
 The cut became infected and had to be operated on, which interrupted his preparations for the championships.
 He finished in twelfth place overall and won Switzerland a quota in the men's event at the upcoming 2026 Winter Olympics.
 “Next, I actually have to take eight weeks off to do rehabilitation for my knee,” he said.
 “That means eight weeks off the ice.
 Three of those weeks, I’ll use for vacation."